kshowalter/SPD/README.md

 To generate a selection of FSEC pre-approved PV system drawings that will cover a majority of Florida installations.

 ##Status
-A demo drawing is generated and shown, lacking some details, but shows what is possible.
+A basic drawing is generated, and some aspects of the system can be configured.
-The drawing changes as the system specs are updated with selectors at the top of the page.

 ##Current focus
-Adding more basic features to the demo.
+Adding basic features, and reorganization of code.

 ##Components